 As at December 31, 2007, OncoGenex's debt obligations consisted solely of its \$4.5 million principal amount convertible debentures, which were issued on September 19, 2007.
-The convertible debentures bear interest at an average rate of 14.9% per annum and mature on June 30, 2008.
+The convertible debentures bear interest at an average rate of 14.9% per annum.
+On June 10, 2008, the maturity date was extended to September 30, 2008 from June 30, 2008.
 It is a condition of closing the Arrangement that the convertible debentures be converted into common shares.
 As of December 31, 2007, OncoGenex had no capital leases.
 OncoGenex is required to make certain payments to UBC and Isis under the terms of its license and collaboration agreements, upon the occurrence of certain clinical milestones and upon the generation of revenue from its product candidates.
 Due to the uncertainty of the timing and occurrence of these milestones and the generation of royalty-generating revenue, these payments have not been classified as purchase obligations and are not estimated in the table below.
 Aside from the aforementioned, OncoGenex does not have any other business arrangements, derivative financial instruments, or any equity interests in unconsolidated companies that would have a significant effect on its assets and liabilities as at December 31, 2007.